shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “I should’ve known.”

-“Yeah it was pretty stupid.
+“Yeah, it was pretty stupid.
 But fun.”

 “So this was your doing?”